vrandall66/front-end-submissions-public/1703/mod-4/byob/evan_miller-bucket.md

 * Where is your [.catch](https://github.com/EvanSays/byob/blob/master/test/genesServerTest.spec.js#L38-L42)?
 Also, while this code works, it's probably still better to break the `migrate.latest` out into a `before` block.
 Even though it essentially won't do anything assuming the database is up-to-date, it's still adding uncessary time to your test runner.

 * You shouldn't have to do this [double request](https://github.com/EvanSays/byob/blob/master/test/genesServerTest.spec.js#L184-L189) to test endpoints that require authentication.
-Simply pass in a valid JWT that has been previously generated and won't expire (you'd set this as an environment variable).
+Simply pass in a valid JWT that has been previously generated and won't expire (you'd set this as an environment variable in a .env file or something of the sort).
 Doing multiple requests in a single test is error prone and muddies the cause of errors.

 * If you're going to break out your tests into multiple files, I'd also move all of these [authentication tests](https://github.com/EvanSays/byob/blob/master/test/journalsServerTest.spec.js#L23-L74) into their own file as they're not directly related to journals.